 The moisture content of a batch of glulam is usually no more than the target moisture content of 16% on delivery from the glulam manufacturer.
-Glulam is delivered with transport protection.
-If the packaging is fully sealed, glulam can be stored outdoors under a roof for a short time.
+Glulam is covered to protect it in transit.
+If the packaging is fully sealed, glulam can be stored outside under a roof for a short time.
 If the packaging is broken, mend it (even minor tears) or remove it entirely and then store the glulam in a dry and warm place if being used indoors.
 Glulam that is to be used in unheated buildings or in an outdoor climate, protected under a roof, can be stored in a cold place, well protected from precipitation.

 Use the following weight figures when handling solid wood and glulam:

 Sort wood waste as a separate category that can then be chipped and burned for energy recovery.
 Waste from treated wood should be handled in line with instructions from the municipal environmental office.

 Order the right wood and the right moisture content